10th Five-Year Plan (China)

-The Tenth five-year plan is a plan for China's national economic and social development for the 2001-2005 period.
+The 10th Five-Year Plan, officially the 10th Five-Year Plan for National Economic and Social Development of the People's Republic of China, was a plan for China's national economic and social development for the 2001-2005 period.
 With economic development as its main goal, the plan establishes the strategic adjustment of the economic structure as its main line, while focusing on ecological construction, environmental protection, and sustainable economic and social development.
 Various social programs such as education, culture, healthcare and sports were also emphasized.

 Formulation

-In October 2000, the Fifth Plenary Session of the 15th Central Committee of the Chinese Communist Party adopted the "Proposals of the Central Committee of the Communist Party of China on the Formulation of the Tenth five-year plan for National Economic and Social Development".
-In March 2001, the Fourth Session of the Ninth National People's Congress, on top of the achievements of the Ninth five-year plan, deliberated on and adopted the "Outline of the Tenth five-year plan for National Economic and Social Development".
-The Tenth five-year plan was China's first economic plan of the new millennium to be situated in the context of globalization.
+In October 2000, the Fifth Plenary Session of the 15th Central Committee of the Chinese Communist Party adopted the "Proposals of the Central Committee of the Communist Party of China on the Formulation of the 10th Five-Year Plan for National Economic and Social Development".
+In March 2001, the Fourth Session of the 9th National People's Congress, on top of the achievements of the 9th Five-Year Plan, deliberated on and adopted the "Outline of the 10th Five-Year Plan for National Economic and Social Development".
+The 10th Five-Year Plan was China's first economic plan of the new millennium to be situated in the context of globalization.